All Episodes

 I can support the president.

-I can support an action against Saddam Hussein because I think it's in the long-term interest of our uh national security.
+I can support an action against Saddam Hussein because I think it's in the long-term interest of our national security.

-Uh and then October 10th, 2002, Senate floor, Senator Clinton said this about Saddam.
+And then October 10th, 2002, Senate floor, Senator Clinton said this about Saddam.

 In the four years since the inspectors left, intelligence reports show that Saddam Hussein has worked to rebuild his chemical and biological weapons stock, his missile delivery capability, and his nuclear program.

-It is clear, however, that if left unchecked, Saddam Hussein will continue to increase his capacity to wage biological and chemical warfare, and will keep trying to develop nuclear weapons.
+It is clear, however, that if left unchecked, Saddam Hussein will continue to increase his capacity to wage biological and chemical warfare and will keep trying to develop nuclear weapons.

 Right.

-And now they're denying all this.
+Now they're denying all this.

 Now he's back to saying he supported it or opposed it flat out, which he did not.

-Again, Time magazine, June 28th, 2004.
+Again, Time magazine, June 28, 2004.

-So yeah, I mean you're sitting there as president, you're reeling in the aftermath of 911, so yeah, you want to go get bin Laden and do Afghanistan and all that, but you also have to say, well, my first responsibility now is to try everything possible, make sure that this terrorist network, other terrorist networks cannot reach chemical and biological weapons, small amounts of physical material.
+You also have to say, well, my first responsibility now is to try everything possible to make sure that this terrorist network, other terrorist networks, can't reach chemical and biological weapons, small amounts of physical material.

-I gotta do that.
+I got to do that.

-That's why I supported this Iraq thing.
+That's why I support it as a rock thing.

-Uh I know that there would be endless material, but I really don't want four more years of them.
+I know that there would be endless material, but I really don't want four more years of them.

-I just I can't just I just can't handle it.
+I just, I just can't handle it.

 And that's what was so damn frustrating.